-With government efforts through the Pakistan Remittance Initiative (PRI) and other programs bearing fruit, it helps to know the different ways you can send money to Pakistan, the information required when sending and receiving, the benefits of using money transfer services and the specific things to consider when sending to Pakistan.
-Read along for a detailed analysis of all this and more!
+With government efforts through the Pakistan Remittance Initiative (PRI) and other programs bearing fruit, it helps to know the different ways you can send money to Pakistan, the information required when sending and receiving, the benefits of using money transfer services and the specific things to consider before deciding on how to send money to Pakistan.

 There are multiple ways to easily send and receive money in Pakistan but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Pakistan.

 The Ministry of Finance, State Bank of Pakistan, and the Ministry of Overseas Pakistanis launched a joint initiative called the Pakistan Remittance Initiative (PRI).
 This initiative aims to support cheaper and convenient remittance flow to Pakistan.